Liberal democratic basic order

-History and definition
+Definition

 The FDGO touches on the political order and the societal and political values on which German liberal democracy rests.
-According to the German constitutional court, the free democratic order is defined thus:
+According to the Federal Constitutional Court, the free democratic order is defined thus:

-The free democratic basic order can be defined as an order which excludes any form of tyranny or arbitrariness and represents a governmental system under a rule of law, based upon self-determination of the people as expressed by the will of the existing majority and upon freedom and equality.
-The fundamental principles of this order include at least: respect for the human rights given concrete form in the Basic Law, in particular for the right of a person to life and free development; popular sovereignty; separation of powers; responsibility of government; lawfulness of administration; independence of the judiciary; the multi-party principle; and equality of opportunities for all political parties.

 People and groups that threaten the liberal democratic basic order are referred to as "enemies of the Constitution" or "extremist" in German government and legal language.
-Parties as well as groups can be banned if they strive to abolish the FDGO, which has been done so successfully in regard to the Communist Party (1956) and the Socialist Reich Party (1952).
-In 2003 as well as in 2017, attempts to ban the National Democratic Party (NPD) failed.
+Parties as well as groups can be banned if they strive to abolish the FDGO.
 The willingness of a liberal democracy to ban parties that endanger liberal democracy itself has been termed "militant democracy", or "wehrhafte Demokratie" in German.
 While conceptually largely similar to broader definitions of liberal democracy, the liberal democratic basic order is distinguished by the measures that are allowed against "extreme" ideologies and groups to defend the order, such as the possibility to ban or officially monitor extremist groups.

+Opposition by political extremists

+According to the 2016 report of the federal office for constitutional protection, opposition to the order stems from both the far-right and far-left extremist spectrum.
+Far-left formations rally around anti-capitalism, anti-militarism, anti-racism and anti-fascism (Antifa) as far-left extremist activist fields, which are not compatible with and opposed to the FDGO.
+Far-right extremist groups also reject the democratic-constitutional state, rallying around the fields of the racist great replacement and other conspiracy ideologies, defamation of the press, islamophobia and anti-immigrant sentiment.